JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/The_Origin_of_the_Spiritual_Fellowship.md

 While we must always keep in mind that God is the end and all other things are means, there is a danger in forgetting that it is the means that are instrumental in getting to the end.
 When using terms like “church” or “fellowship,” there is a danger in getting bogged down in semantics— a religious organization is also a brother/sisterhood.
 The history of religion shows that new spiritual value systems are always established in society through some kind of religious organization.
 The social dynamics of a religious organization are basic in carrying the religion of Jesus to the grass roots of the world.
 We believe The Spiritual Fellowship has this potential.

 In addition to these preliminary activities, it appears that the Most Highs are using evolutionary religion to prepare the way for a new religious organization inspired by the Urantia Papers.
-We are living in one of the most. promising periods of history.
+We are living in one of the most promising periods of history.
 The most distinctive contemporary development of religion in our world is the advent of the ecumenical movement and the unprecedented search for meaningful spiritual experience.
 This expanding quest for spiritual guidance and direction has taken many forms.
 The theologian Ernst Troeltsch (1865-1923) observed that all religions are relative—that is limited, partial, and incomplete.
 The historian Arnold Toynbee (1889-1975) examined all of the religions of the world and pointed out that there is a common core and goal behind all religions.
 The psychiatrist Carl G. Jung (1875-1961) in an in-depth study of religions, found that there is a common psychic origin and function among religions.
 These and other scholarly studies of religion set the stage for the contemporary ecumenical movement.

 Paul E Knitter's book, _No Other Name?, A Critical Survey of Christian Attitudes Toward the World Religions_,[^1] is one of the most insightful present-day discussions of the ecumenical basis of religion.
 Dr. Knitter reminds us that Jesus established a theocentric (religion of Jesus) foundation of religion rather than a Christocentric (religion about Jesus) basis of religion.
 He believes that all religions could profit from the insights and experiences of other religions.
 The last chapter of Professor Knitter's book entitled, “The Challenge of Interreligious Dialogue,” makes an eloquent argument for the development of a global theology.
 Knitter's more recent book, _Introducing Theologies of Religions_[^2], continues this discussion.